-- Distantial interpretation in the second s - >>> Overseeing and monitoring compliance with laws, regulations and other rules, as well as with relevant internal regulations - Providing counsel and support to the Company's personnel, CEO and Board of Directors regarding the laws, regulations and other rules applicable to the licensed operation, and regarding internal regulations - Informing and training relevant persons regarding new or amended regulations - >>> Verifying that new or substantial changes to products, services, markets, processes and IT systems and major changes to the Company's operations and organisation comply with legal, regulatory and other requirements applicable to the Company's licensed operation - >> Providing recommendations to relevant persons based on the functions' findings
+-)) Identifying existing risks of the Company's failure to comply with its legal, regulatory and other duties with respect to its licensed operations, and monitoring and verifying that these risks are managed by the relevant functions -)) Overseeing and monitoring compliance with laws, regulations and other rules, as well as with relevant internal regulations.
+Reviewing and evaluating the functionality and effectiveness of the Company's procedures on a regular basis. -)) Providing recommendations to relevant persons based on the function's findings. - " Providing counsel and support to the Company's personnel, CEO and Board of Directors regarding the laws, regulations and other rules applicable to the licensed operation, and regarding internal regulations. -)) Informing and training relevant persons regarding new or amended regulations. - " Ensuring the quality of and continuously updating the Company's internal rules, policies and instructions. -)> Verifying that new or substantial changes to products, services, markets, processes and IT systems and major changes to the Company's operations and organisation comply with legal, regulatory and other requirements applicable to the Company's licensed operation. -)) Advising and reporting to the Board of Directors and the CEO on a regular basis.